 When Does Fertility Start to Decline?

-A woman is born with all the eggs she’ll have throughout her life—around 1-2 million—but the quality and number of eggs decline with age.
+A woman is born with all the eggs she’ll have throughout her life—around 1-2 million—but the quality and number2 of eggs decline with age.
 Many factors contribute to fertility, but with perimenopause, the decline in egg quality paired with irregular menstrual cycles can make conception more difficult.

-Fertility begins to decline around age 32 (but of course, this doesn’t mean you can’t become pregnant in your 30s).
+Fertility3 begins to decline around age 32 (but of course, this doesn’t mean you can’t become pregnant in your 30s).
 By around age 37, around 25,000 eggs still exist, but this number drops to about 1000 by age 51.

 In other words, the cycle changes during perimenopause coincide with a natural decline in viable eggs available for fertilization.
 Setting expectations is helpful, so just know that conceiving during perimenopause could take longer than expected.